-Overweight causes heart failure: Large study with new method clarifies the associationJune 25th, 2013 in Overweight and Obesity /
+Overweight causes heart failure: Large study with new method clarifies the associationJune 25, 2013 in Medicine & Health / Overweight and Obesity

 An international research team led by Swedish scientists has used a new method to investigate obesity and overweight as a cause of cardiovascular disease.
 Strong association have been found previously, but it has not been clear whether it was overweight as such that was the cause, or if the overweight was just a marker of another underlying cause, as clinical trials with long-term follow-ups are difficult to implement.

 A total of nearly 200,000 subjects were included in the researchers' study of the causality between obesity/overweight and diseases related to cardiovascular conditions and metabolism, which is being published for the first time in PLOS Medicine.
 The goal was to determine whether obesity as such is the actual cause of these diseases or whether obesity is simply a marker of something else in the subject's lifestyle that causes the disease.